How to download and install the Dropbox desktop app on your computer

 Why does the Dropbox desktop app for Mac require Keychain access?

 Keychain is a password management system for Mac.
-Dropbox requires access to your Keychain to help verify your account and to provide another layer of security over the Dropbox app preferences.
+Dropbox requires access to your Keychain to help verify your account and to provide another layer of security over the Dropbox desktop app preferences.

 - Clicking Deny will result in a "Couldn't start Dropbox" error message.
 For security reasons, Dropbox will not start without access to your Keychain.